President’s Welcome Award

 A peek into the doctoral experiences of the first awardees

 In the fall of 2021, our fist three President’s Welcome Award candidates started their journey, followed by further candidates.
+The research focus of this first two cohorts was with artificial intelligence.
 In the videos below, they shared with us typical working days, trips to other cities, Christmas markets and old castles, food explorations and also their motivation to work here.
 Have a look!

 About Friedrich-Alexander-Universität Erlangen-Nürnberg